meet the Team

 Jennifer credits her father, the late Don Albrecht, with instilling a love and appreciation of the arts: dance, theater, opera, music, and visual arts.
 At Wild Rice Retreat, she blends this love with dedication to making a positive impact on her hometown community through active involvement, an admiration for the healing power of mindfulness, and a powerful sense of place.

 Jennifer has maintained an active yoga practice since 2001 and is also a runner, adventure-seeker, lifelong learner, and perpetual student of the human condition.

-Martin’s interest in wellness was born in the late 1980’s when he began to study Aikido, a martial art which focuses on achieving harmony through the re-direction of force.
+Martin Ebelhardt developed an interest in teaching wellness during a career in federal law enforcement.
+His interest in wellness was born in the late 1980’s when he began to study Aikido, a martial art which focuses on achieving harmony through the re-direction of force.
 He has also studied Ashtanga and Yin Yoga, has read extensively on eastern and western healing disciplines, and has a special interest in posture and movement therapy.
 Since 2005, he has studied and practiced Chinese healing arts including Tai Chi Chuan and Qigong.

 In addition to his experiences as an instructor and senior leader, Martin’s study of the martial and healing arts, and in academia, has led him to believe that human growth and development stems from an inexorable link between the internal self and the outside world.
 As such, he maintains that art, in its many forms, is a foundational and necessary element for both human and societal health, healing, and well-being.

 Martin also possesses a deep appreciation and connection to nature, believes that human health and the health of the planet are indivisible and synergistically linked, and that it is essential to respect the land and natural resources which sustain all life.

 He lives in Minneapolis with his wife Heidi Zimmer, Founder of Superior Living Arts and two step-daughters, Sarah and Molly.